rnkvogel/Millicast-Publisher-Player/README.md

 The player link will pop up or you can embed using an frame.
 Source will look like this. https://YOUR_WEB_SITE.com/podcaster/player/?id=ANY_NAME

 Customize the publisher and player as you want.
+Added offline message to player and lond delay reconnect.